Nike Soccer Camp in Rockford

 - Groupings: Campers are grouped by age, ability, and experience

 - Equipment Needed: All campers must bring soccer cleats, shin guards, athletic shoes, and a water bottle.
-A further list of 'recommended items' will be in the Information Packet.

 - Medical Protocol: Most camps have an athletic trainer on-site to help with illness or injury.
 In case of an emergency, campers will be transported to the nearest hospital